JiaHong531/5starsbakery/README.md

-# 5starsbakery
-5 Stars Bakery is a Java-based e-commerce website offering a variety of baked goods such as cakes, muffins, cupcakes, and cookies.
-Key features include product browsing, shopping cart, order management, and customer feedback.
-The system aims to provide smooth user experience through an interactive and responsive design.

 # 🎂 5 Stars Bakery
 > *Freshly Baked Java Code.
 Served with React.*

 Welcome to the **5 Stars Bakery** project repository!
-This is a niche e-commerce web application allowing users to browse, order, and pick up fresh baked goods.
+This  is a Java-based e-commerce website offering a variety of baked goods such as cakes 🍰, muffins 🧁, cupcakes 🧁, and cookies 🍪.
+Key features include product browsing 🔎, shopping cart 🛍️, order management 🗂️, and customer feedback 📝.
+The system aims to provide smooth user experience through an interactive and responsive design.

 Built for the **CAT201** assignment.